 We are fortunate to benefit from a good sized playing field that has a lined football pitch and rounders pitch, at the appropriate time of the year.
-There is a running track around its perimeter.
+There is a running track around its perimeter, a climbing wall and exercise equipment.
 Our playground is permanently lined with two netball courts.
 We would encourage the involvement of any parent who wished to be involved in the organisation of extra-curricular activities.